fredfeng/CS162/sections/sec03/README.md

 >       - **retrieving** the memory box associated with the name, and
 >       - reading the value stored in the memory box.
 >
 > Notice that only half of the operations (which are **bold-faced**) are actually about binding!
-The other operations are about memory allocation and mutation, whose semantics are completly orthogonal to binding.
+The other operations are about memory allocation and mutation, whose semantics are completely orthogonal to binding.
 If you still recall the very first time you learned about variables in your first programming class and you recall being confused at that time, this complexity might explain the confusion.

 As before, the meaning of the binding structure in
 ```java
 int x = 2;
 x = x + 1
 ```
-can be given in terms of substistution.
+can be given in terms of substitution.
 Say we're using heap allocated memory, and we allocated address `0x1234` for the memory box associated with `x`.
 Then, after substituting `x` with `0x1234` and some de-sugaring, we get
 ```java
 store (0x1234, 2);
 store (0x1234, load(0x1234) + 1)